 (4) If stock which is not sold when first submitted for sale is resubmitted for sale on the same day and by the same stock agent, no fee is payable under subregulation (1) in respect of the second and each subsequent time the stock is so offered for sale.

 [Regulation 34 inserted in Gazette 4 Apr 2003 p.
 1024; amended in Gazette 31 Jul 2008 p.
-3449-50.]
+3449-50; 30 Apr 2010 p.
+1600-1.]

 35. Returns for yarded stock

-(1) Within 7 days of any stock being yarded in Midland Saleyard the stock agent (or if there is no stock agent, the owner) shall lodge with the Authority a written statement setting out the numbers and type of stock yarded for sale or for transhipment.
+(1) Within 7 days of any stock being yarded in the Muchea Livestock Centre the stock agent (or if there is no stock agent, the owner) shall lodge with the Authority a written statement setting out the numbers and type of stock yarded for sale or for transhipment.

 (2) The Authority may inspect the books and records of a stock agent in order to verify a return lodged under subregulation (1).

 [Regulation 35 inserted in Gazette 2 Feb 1996 p.
-392.]
+392; amended in Gazette 30 Apr 2010 p.
+1600-1.]

+36. Transitional provisions relating to move from Midland Saleyard to Muchea Livestock Centre

+(1) All fees payable under regulation 34 in respect of stock yarded in Midland Saleyard before 2 May 2010 and outstanding on that date remain payable to the Authority after that date.

+(2) On and after 2 May 2010, regulation 35 continues to apply in respect of stock yarded in Midland Saleyard before that date as if the references in regulations 3(2) and 35(1) to the Muchea Livestock Centre were references to Midland Saleyard.

+[Regulation 36 inserted in Gazette 30 Apr 2010 p.
+1602.]

 Schedule 1